 The company SAP (a German multinational software corporation) and the Cape Town Science Centre in partnership with UNESCO conducted a Train–The–Trainer workshop in computer coding for up to 200 school teachers in Namibia in preparation for Africa Code Week 2017 which ran from 18 to 25 October 2017.

-Duration: Six (6) months (renewable depending on satisfactory
+Duration: 12 months (Renewable based on satisfactory performance)

 UNESCO signs a MoU with CRAN